jfgcf/ads_houseofthings/README.md

 - Support adding triggers and actions through the user interface
 - Be possible to configure the system visually
 - Support discoverability of new devices (i.e., plug and play)
-- Be easy to integrate with well-known systems, such as SMS, Slack, WhatsApp, and other communication systems

 ### Prerequisites